opendatateam/udata/docs/harvesting.md

 ```

-You take a look at the [existing backends][backends-repository] to see exiting implementations.
+You may take a look at the [existing backends][backends-repository] to see exiting implementations.

 [DCAT]: https://www.w3.org/TR/vocab-dcat/